 “Ten beautifully arranged and remarkably elegant compositions.
-Walkate clearly has a keen eye for color and detail.”
+Walkate clearly has a keen ear for color and detail.”

-“There’s a brilliant play with the instruments here, and after less than two minutes I’m already overwhelmed by the impressions.”
+“There is a brilliant play with the instruments: after less than two minutes I’m already overwhelmed by the impressions.”

 “When the record comes to an end, we are left with wonderful modern harmonies, masterful solos and a happy smile on our faces.”

 “Great musicians and beautiful arrangements.
 A wonderful band to listen to.”